Frontiers in Environmental Science and Health (FrESH)

 Themes of Research

-- Disparities in Environmental Health Science and Human Health.
+- Obesity and Disparities in Human Health

-- Novel Models and Approaches for Assessing Environmental Impacts on Human Health.
+- Novel Models and Approaches for Assessing Environmental Impacts on Human Health

 Topics in FrESH

 Examples of topics within FrESH include: Health disparities, diversity and inclusiveness, responsible conduct in research and scientific ethics, urban air pollution and racial disparities in air pollution burden, use of metabolomics for identification of metabolic signals associated with ubiquitous pollutants, THC and its impact on sperm and maternal/fetal health, water quality and human health, and many more!